JonasMelchior/JonasMelchior.github.io/_pages/privacypolicy.md

 We will only keep your personal information for as long as it is necessary for the purposes set out in this privacy notice, unless a longer retention period is required or permitted by law (such as tax, accounting, or other legal requirements).
-No purpose in this notice will require us keeping your personal information for longer than .
+No purpose in this notice will require us keeping your personal information for longer than the period of time in which users have an account with us.